 Other link management procedures as defined in clause 6.4.3 (i.e. Link identifier update in 6.4.3.2, Layer-2 link release in clause 6.4.3.3, Layer-2 link modification in clause 6.4.3.4, Layer-2 link maintenance in 6.4.3.5) can be used for the layer-2 link without enhancements.

 When a new layer-2 link is established, or an existing layer-2 link is released, the 5G ProSe Multi-hop UE-to-UE Relay need to inform the status change internally to the MANET router stack.

-Editor's note: It is FFS if the Layer-2 link management messages need to be enhanced to support efficient MANET operations.
+Each of the established layer-2 link with another 5G ProSe UE-to-UE Relay is treated as a MANET interface as defined in RFC 6130 [36].
+The layer-2 links of the same 5G ProSe UE-to-UE Relay may share the same IP address, as they are isolated, i.e. each of the layer-2 link only allows communication with one peer 5G ProSe UE-to-UE Relay.

+The 5G ProSe UE-to-UE Relay may use a large value for HELLO_INTERVAL, VALIDITY_TIME and REFRESH_INTERVAL as defined in RFC 6130 [36] to reduce the periodic HELLO messages.
+The 5G ProSe UE-to-UE Relay can rely on the 5G ProSe link management procedures defined in clause 6.4.3 for maintaining the information in Neighbor Information Base.